 Michel Foucault, “Discipline and Punish: The Birth of the Prison” (France)

-Tom Nichols, “Death of Expertise: Campaign Against Established Knowledge and Why It Matters” (United States)
+Tom Nichols, “Death of Expertise: Campaign Against Established Knowledge” (United States)

 Joseph Campbell and Bill Moyers, “The Power of Myth” (United States)